mauroreisvieira/harmonix-hub/packages/eslint/README.md

 };
 ```

-By extending `@harmonix-hub/eslint`, you inherit the recommended ESLint rules for Code Harmony Kit projects.
+By extending `@harmonix-hub/eslint`, you inherit the recommended ESLint rules for Harmonix hub projects.
 You can also add or override rules in your project-specific ESLint configuration file.